Minnesota Transfer Curriculum

 THTR 1134 Theatre Appreciation 3cr.
 MnTC (06, 08)

-Goal 9: Ethical/Civic Resp
+Goal 9: Ethical/Civic Responsibility

-Minimum: 2 Credits Objective: To develop students’ capacity to identify, discuss, and reflect upon the ethical dimensions of political, social, and personal life and to understand the ways in which they can exercise responsible and productive citizenship.
+Objective: To develop students’ capacity to identify, discuss, and reflect upon the ethical dimensions of political, social, and personal life and to understand the ways in which they can exercise responsible and productive citizenship.
 While there are diverse views of social justice or the common good in a pluralistic society, students should learn that responsible citizenship requires them to develop skills to understand their own and others’ positions, be part of the free exchange of ideas, and function as public-minded citizens.
-Student Competencies for Goal 9:

 • Examine, articulate, and apply their own ethical views.